Handling Duplicate Data

 Segment has a special de-duplication service that sits just behind the

 api.segment.com endpoint, and attempts to drop duplicate data.
-However, that de-duplication api has to hold the entire set of events in memory in order to know whether or not it has seen that event already.
+However, that de-duplication service has to hold the entire set of events in memory in order to know whether or not it has seen that event already.
 Segment stores 24 hours worth of event

 message_ids.
 This means Segment can de-duplicate any data that appears within a 24 hour rolling window.